Journal

 What You Can Learn From Case Study B

-Loading a home with high-tech components won't guarantee results.
-Passivhaus may cost a little more than a standard build, but bolt-on tech usually costs more, needs more maintenance, and has shorter lifespans without guaranteeing lower bills, lower carbon, or better comfort.
+While Case Study B wasn't claiming to follow Passivhaus principles, it's been included to highlight the risks of loading a home with high-tech components without a strong 'fabric first' approach.
+Passivhaus certification may cost a little more than a standard build, but bolt-on tech typically costs more again, needs more maintenance, has shorter lifespans and still doesn’t guarantee lower bills, lower carbon, or better comfort.

 Case Study B: Rectification Costs

-Which wouldn't have been required if the client had required a certified Passivhaus at the outset:
+Which wouldn’t have been needed if the client had required Passivhaus-certified homes from the start:

 Conclusion